BouncingPixel/Node-Template-Basic-/README.md

 ### /server/services/

 Services are different utilities that are not handlers for routes, but are utilities controllers and other areas may utilize to perform functions.
-Example services include rackspace, email, and passport.

 ### /server/utils/